-Milk is considered to be a complete food since time immemorial.
-Hence, to recognise the importance of milk, June 1 (today) is observed as World Milk Day every year.
-The campaign was initiated by the Food and Agriculture Organisation of the United Nations in 2001, marking 2020 as the 20th anniversary of World Milk Day.
+World Milk Day: Milk is considered to be a complete food since time immemorial.
+Hence, to recognise the importance of milk, June 1 is observed as World Milk Day every year.
+The campaign was initiated by the Food and Agriculture Organisation of the United Nations in 2001, marking 2021 as the 21st anniversary of World Milk Day.
 As per the official website (worldmilkday.org), "Twenty years ago, World Milk Day was established by the Food and Agriculture Organisation of the United Nations to recognise the importance of milk as a global food, and to celebrate the dairy sector.
 Each year since, the benefits of milk and dairy products have been actively promoted around the world, including how dairy supports the livelihoods of one billion people."

 Another major reason for celebrating this day worldwide is to highlight the importance of milk consumption in our daily life and the associated health benefits.
 This global food, as per the book Healing Foods by DK Publishing House, is rich in calcium-content that helps our body to burn calories and strengthen the bones.
 The book further states that healthy fats of the milk help maintain the blood pressure level too.
 The protein-content of milk serves as a good source of energy to the body and help to repair the muscle tissues.
 Other than these, consumption of milk (both hot and cold) and milk products also help to promote skin-health.